-This is the time of year when thoughts of “putting up” refers not just to having the kids running under foot all summer.
+This is the time of year when thoughts of “putting up” refers not just to have the kids running underfoot all summer.
 Large gardens produce plentiful produce which is more than one can consume (believe me I tried hard), or should consume while it is still fresh.
 Like a bank account, cooks for centuries have been preserving food for the long winter months.
 Growing up we were a family of five with a large garden which provided an abundance of food which we canned.
 It was like a science lab in our house.
-My father wasn’t interested in pickling, but loved experimenting with tomato sauces and in particular took great pleasure in creating jams from saskatoons, and cherries.
+My father wasn’t interested in pickling but loved experimenting with tomato sauces and in particular took great pleasure in creating jams from saskatoons, and cherries.

 History of Canning

 So if you are Daisy in Mrs. Patmore’s kitchen, part of your duties would be canning as fresh produce from the Downton gardens became available.
 The process was patented by Nicolas Appert in the early 1800s, after winning a large cash prize Napoleon offered to find a better way to preserve food to feed his troops.
 Appert came up with a system of precooking, air-tight sealing and final processing in a newly designed glass canning jar.
 His wide-mouthed pint “bottles” were filled with hot cooked foods, stoppered with hand-cut corks fitted to the irregularities of the blown glass, sealed with a compound made of lime and skim milk and then finished in a boiling water bath.
 He wasn’t quite sure why the food would not spoil.
 It was Louis Pasteur who answered the demonstrated the role of microbes in food spoilage fifty years later.